carpentries/lesson-development-training/learners/trial-runs.md

 - What will you change in the material you taught?
 - What will you change in the way you collect feedback in future pilots?

+**When you have completed the trial run and made these notes, send them to your trainers using the contact details they will share during the training.**

 ## Who should the learners be for a trial run?